Glossary of College Terminology

 Service-Learning

 Service-Learning combines community service with academic instruction focusing on critical-thinking and problem-solving, values clarification, social and personal development, and civic responsibility.
-CGCC students have been performing meaningful service at community agencies to learn experientially during one-day events, class projects, and individual placements for over 10 years.
+This meaningful service at community agencies to learn experientially may occur during one-day events, class projects, or individual placements.

 Syllabus

 One or more pages of course requirements that instructors give to students on the first day of class.
-The syllabus may include detailed information about a course, such as an instructor’s grading system, attendance policies, and testing and assignment dates.
+The syllabus includes detailed information about a course, such as grading standards and practices, attendance requirements, and a list of required texts, materials and technologies.

 Transcript